MuhammadRukon/gadget-website/README.md

-This is a pet project called "Gadget Daddy" using next.js.
+This is a pet project called "Technologia" using next.js.